YuEnoch/ProteaseProfiling/README.md

 All subsequent analyses in the manuscript were conducted in R. All supplemental datasets for the R script were uploaded to the GEO database.

-List of Files for running the R script: (place in same folder with R files, located in GEO)
+List of Files for running the R script: (place in same folder with R files, located in GEO or GitHub)
 * neutrophil_serine_protease_data.csv #counts data of peptides in cleaved/released phages
 * neutrophil_mixture_data.csv
 * neutrophil_unfiltered_protease&mixture_data.csv